loyjoy/academy/tracking_integration/google_tag_manager/google_tag_manager.md

 </script>
 ```

-You can choose the fields `event`, `eventCategory`, `eventAction` and `eventLabel` freely when optimizing events for Google Tag Manager.
-The aforementioned fields intentionally resemble the fields for Google Analytics 4, if Google Analytics 4 is the primary analytics platform configured behind Google Tag Manager.
+You can choose the fields `event`, `event_category`, `event_action` and `event_label` freely and/or add other fields when optimizing events for Google Tag Manager.
+The aforementioned fields intentionally resemble the fields for Google Analytics 4, in case that Google Analytics 4 is the primary analytics platform configured behind Google Tag Manager.

 ## How to connect LoyJoy to Google Analytics 4 via Global Site Tag (gtag.js)